What is Data Warehousing?

 This is categorized into five different groups like 1.
 Data Reporting 2.
 Query Tools 3.
 Application development tools 4.
 EIS tools, 5.
 OLAP tools and data mining tools.

-Data warehouse is needed for all types of users like:
+DWH (Data warehouse) is needed for all types of users like:

 - Decision makers who rely on mass amount of data